stdlib-js/stdlib/CONTRIBUTING.md

 -   read and follow the [development guide][stdlib-development].

+If you had found a bug that you would like to fix,

+-   file an [issue][stdlib-issues] on the project GitHub issue [tracker][stdlib-issues] describing the bug as instructed [above](#issues).
+-   wait for feedback.
+-   submit a [pull request][stdlib-pull-requests] with your proposed changes.

 If you want to contribute a new feature or a breaking change to stdlib, be sure to

 -   consult the [Gitter][stdlib-gitter] channel to discuss ideas and to gather feedback as to whether a feature would be better developed as an external package.
--   write an RFC (request for comments) detailing the proposed change.
+-   write an RFC (request for comments) detailing the proposed change and submit as an issue on the project GitHub issue tracker.
 -   wait for RFC approval.
--   adhere to the guidance set forth in the RFC.
+-   submit a [pull request][stdlib-pull-requests], making sure to adhere to the guidance set forth in the RFC.

 If you want to contribute a new package, be sure to